anchpop/wise_mans_haskell/book.md

 ## Getting 3rd-Party Code With Stack

 !newthought(You may) remember the tool we used earlier, Stack.
 Stack isn't a package manager, it's responsible for building your code, which occasionally involves downloading packages from the internet.
-It doesn't try to manage the packages your program uses, it just builds what's called "targets" (and their dependencies).
+It doesn't try to manage the packages your program uses, it just builds what are called "targets" (and their dependencies).
 To build a target, you want to use `stack build <target>`.
 You very rarely want to use `stack install`. `stack install` is for installing Haskell *programs* to your computer, it's totally different from `npm install` or `pip install`.
 You **probably don't want to use `stack install`** (It almost got removed entirely to eliminate this exact confusion).

 To add a dependency, you write its name in the `package.yaml` file under the `dependencies` section.
 Let's add one called `lens` (Lens is a library that has many useful things related to getting and setting values).
 We'll also add one called `hspec` and `QuickCheck` for testing our project, and one called `network` which we'll use to communicate to IRC servers.